lofar-astron/factor/docs/source/directions.rst

     position
         The RA and Dec (J2000) of the calibrator, written as ``RA,Dec`` in sexagesimal format (note that there should be no space after the comma).
 If the calibrator is a group of more than one source, this position should define the center of a calibration group.

-    atrous_do
+    mscale_selfcal_do
-        If ``True``, the wavelet module of PyBDSF will be used during facet imaging.
-If empty, Factor will activate the wavelet module if it identifies a source with a diameter of 6 arcmin or larger in the facet sky model.
+        If ``True``, multiscale clean will be used during selfcal with the scales specified by :term:`selfcal_multiscale_scales_pixel` or auto selected by WSClean (note that when ``mscale_selfcal_do = False``, multiscale clean is still done, but with only scales of 0 and 7 pixels).
+If empty, Factor will activate multiscale clean if it determines that the calibrator has a diameter of 4 arcmin or larger in the facet sky model.

-    mscale_field_do
+    mscale_facet_do
-        If ``True``, multiscale clean will be used during facet imaging (it is always used during self calibration).
-If empty, Factor will activate multiscale clean if it identifies a source with a diameter of 6 arcmin or larger in the facet sky model.
+        If ``True``, multiscale clean will be used during facet imaging.
+If empty, Factor will activate multiscale clean if it identifies a source with a diameter of 4 arcmin or larger in the facet sky model or if the facet contains the target (specified with the :term:`target_ra`, :term:`target_dec`, and :term:`target_radius_arcmin` parameters).

     cal_imsize
         The width in pixels of calibrator image.
 If ``0``, Factor will determine the width from the size of the calibrator or calibrator group.